gdindzida/FastMath/src/experiments/experiment_1/README.md

 ## Optimization #2 and #3

 Optimization #2 includes calculating matrix multiplication by blocks.
 This way we optimize caching since in case of rows/columns being too big (in our example 1024) they can't fit in cache.
-So If we choose blocks wher rows and columns can fit we can optimize or caching.
+So If we choose blocks where rows and columns can fit we can optimize our caching.

 Optimization #3 includes dedicating local memory for each OpenMP thread which is size of 3 blocks needed to multiply our blocks.
 Also if we use macro to define block size we get potentionally additional optimization by complier.

-And finally BLAS implementation of gemm algorithm is shown for comparison which shows us that "we should not invent hot water" as they say in Balkan countries.
+And finally BLAS implementation of gemm algorithm is shown for comparison which shows us that "we should not try to invent hot water" as they say in Balkan countries.

 ![alt text](image-2.png)